- INVESTORS

 Management and comments for the year

 SCA has established a management model for IT that includes governance, standardized IT processes and an organization for IT security.
 The IT security work includes a continuous risk assessment, the introduction of preventive measures, use of security technology, procedures for business continuity management and internal audits.
 Standardized processes are in place for the implementation of new systems, changes to existing systems and daily operations.
 The majority of SCA’s system landscape is based on well-established systems.
 The company’s approach has been adapted and changes in accordance with the General Data Protection Regulation (GDPR).
-Employee awareness of the risks is raised through courses in IT security.
+Employee awareness of the risks is raised through courses in IT security and personal data processing.

 Description of risk